EthicalNayro/secure-kubernetes-platform-aws/part4-observability/README.md

 # Part 4: Observability Stack (Prometheus & Grafana)

-This component deploys the Prometheus and Grafana monitoring stack via Helm to monitor the single-node Kubernetes cluster, configures a custom high CPU alert, and exposes the dashboards securely.
+📋 Design Explanation
+We deployed the production-grade kube-prometheus-stack via Helm to monitor cluster-wide metrics.

+Security & Isolation: The stack was deployed in a dedicated monitoring namespace.
+Access to Grafana and Alertmanager is restricted at the AWS infrastructure level using EC2 Security Groups, limiting traffic exclusively to the administrator's IP address.

+Alerting: A custom native PrometheusRule (NodeHighCPUUsage) was injected via Helm values to fire when any node's CPU usage exceeds 50% for more than 1 minute.

 ## Infrastructure & Security Group Configuration